openvinotoolkit/training_extensions/models/object_detection/model_templates/horizontal-text-detection/datasets.md

    [create_dataset.py](tools/create_dataset.py) script for conversion as it was explained above.
    In that way please check that:
    - `bbox` field has values in xywh format
-   - `segmentation` field contains at least 4 corner points
+   - `segmentation` field contains at least 4 2d corner points (resulting in vector with 8 coordinates)
    - `transcription` field is not empty (if you don't intend to use transcription, put there every nonempty value like '0').